ritobanrc/grade11/ush/ch25_world_war_2/README.md

 * **Stirrings of Conflict**
     - Rule of Law disintegrating in Europe
     - Japan invades Manchuria, continues into Nanjing, massacre 300k
-    - _Stimson Doctrine_: Hoover Refuses to recognize Japan's invasion of Manchura
+    - _Stimson Doctrine_: Hoover Refuses to recognize Japan's invasion of Manchuria
 * **Three Fascists in Europe**
     - _Adolf Hitler_ comes to power in Nazi Germany
         * Expands German military, violation of Versailles Treaty